Persuasion Should be Double-Blind: A Multi-Domain Dialogue Dataset With Faithfulness Based on Causal Theory of Mind: Experiments

 \section{Experiments}

-In the experimental section, we demonstrate how our dataset compares with other human and LLM-generated datasets using conventional evaluation methods, as well as its consistency in both Causal Theory of Mind Evaluation and Direct Prompting.
-Additionally, we categorize the experiments into Fixed and Dynamic Persuadee categories to test the persuasive capabilities of existing large models.
+In the experimental section, we demonstrate how our dataset compares with other human and LLM-generated datasets using conventional evaluation methods, as well as evaluating its consistency on three respects: Causal ToM Evaluation, Direct Prompting Effectiveness, and Double-Blind Consistency.